-There have been no significant changes outside the ordinary course of business to our contractual obligations under our debt agreements and lease payments as of February 28, 2018, compared to those contained in our audited consolidated financial statements for the year ended May 31, 2017.
-Our debt obligations are fully discussed in Note 8 of our unaudited condensed consolidated financial statements as of February 28, 2018.
+There have been no significant changes outside the ordinary course of business to our contractual obligations under our debt agreements and lease payments as of November 30, 2017, compared to those contained in our audited consolidated financial statements for the year ended May 31, 2017.
+Our debt obligations are fully discussed in Note 8 of our unaudited condensed consolidated financial statements as of November 30, 2017.

 In the ordinary course of business, we provide letters of credit and surety bonds to third parties to secure performance and provide deposits under various contracts and commitments.
-At February 28, 2018, we had letters of credit and surety bonds outstanding of \$5.9 million and \$28.3 million, respectively.
-As of February 28, 2018, we had \$39.1 million of unused letter of credit capacity under the Restated Revolver.
+At November 30, 2017, we had letters of credit and surety bonds outstanding of \$6.7 million and \$24.0 million, respectively.
+As of November 30, 2017, we had \$38.3 million of unused letter of credit capacity under the Restated Revolver.

 On November 19, 2015, the Company issued a \$2.3 million note payable to an unaffiliated third party.
-The non-interest bearing note was collateralized by the land to which it related and had no recourse to any other assets or the Company.
-The note matured and was paid in full on November 19, 2017.
+The non-interest bearing note was collateralized by the land to which it relates and had no recourse to any other assets or the Company.
+The note payable matured and was paid in full on November 19, 2017.

 On September 23, 2016, the Company issued a \$5.8 million note payable to an unaffiliated third party which initially matured on September 23, 2017.
-The note payable was modified prior to maturity to provide for a maturity date of January 2, 2018 with an interest rate of 6.00%.
-The note was collateralized by the land to which it related and had no recourse to any other assets or the Company.
-The note, along with interest, was paid in full on January 2, 2018.
+The note payable was modified prior to maturity to provide for a maturity date of January 2, 2018 and has an interest rate of 6.00%.
+The note is collateralized by the land to which it relates and has no recourse to any other assets or the Company.
+As of November 30, 2017, the outstanding note payable balance, including accrued interest, totaled \$6.0 million.

-At February 28, 2018, we controlled 21,700 lots and homes available to close.
-Of the 21,700 lots and homes controlled, we owned 33.7%, or 7,309 lots and homes, and 66.3%, or 14,391 lots, were under contract.
+At November 30, 2017, we controlled 18,101 lots and homes available to close.
+Of the 18,101 lots and homes controlled, we owned 42.3%, or 7,662 lots and homes, and 57.7%, or 10,439 lots, were under contract.
 In the ordinary course of business, we enter into purchase and option agreements in order to procure land for the construction of homes in the future.
-At February 28, 2018, these agreements had an aggregate remaining purchase price of \$674.8 million, net of deposits of \$63.3 million.
-In addition, we had purchase and option agreements recorded under ASC 360-20 or ASC 470-40 with an aggregate remaining purchase price of \$84.8 million and cash deposits of \$21.3 million.
+At November 30, 2017, these agreements had an aggregate remaining purchase price of \$541.7 million, net of deposits of \$56.0 million.
+In addition, we had purchase and option agreements recorded under ASC 360-20 or ASC 470-40 with an aggregate remaining purchase price of \$88.3 million and cash deposits of \$19.8 million.
 Pursuant to these land purchase and land option agreements, we generally provide a deposit to the seller as consideration for the right, but not the obligation, to purchase land at different times in the future, usually at predetermined prices.
 In certain instances, we are required to record the land under option as if we own it.
-One option purchase agreement contains a specific performance obligation, if elected by the other party, if the Company is unable to meet certain entitlement conditions by certain dates.
-As of February 28, 2018, the purchase amount under a specific performance obligation was \$14.1 million.

-As of February 28, 2018, real estate not owned totaled \$84.6 million related to nine lot purchase agreements.
-Refer to our discussion in Note 5 of our unaudited condensed consolidated financial statements as of February 28, 2018.
+As of November 30, 2017, real estate not owned totaled \$87.6 million related to nine lot purchase agreements.
+Refer to our discussion in Note 5 of our unaudited condensed consolidated financial statements as of November 30, 2017.

-As of February 28, 2018, we participated in two land development joint ventures in which we have less than a controlling interest.
+As of November 30, 2017, we participated in two land development joint ventures in which we have less than a controlling interest.
 We account for our interests in these joint ventures under the equity method.
 Our share of profits from lots we purchase from these entities is deferred and treated as a reduction of the cost basis of land purchased from the entity.
 Our share of profits from lots purchased by other parties is recognized immediately and included within equity in earnings in unconsolidated entities in the unaudited condensed consolidated statements of operations.